kaynetik/ax/README.md

 ##### Check out the [GH Project Dashboard](https://github.com/kaynetik/ax/projects/1) for more info on all the tasks that have to be completed before AX will reach a stable version.

-AX provides the ability to easily create password-protected archives from chosen directory, and apply an additional layer of AES encryption once first iteration has been completed.
+AX provides the ability to easily create password-protected archives from the chosen directory, and apply an additional layer of AES encryption once the first iteration has been completed.
 Passwords which are used for Archive protection and AES encryption can (and SHOULD) be different.
-Recommended length is `> 14` for better entropy, and as complex as you can get it.
+The recommended length is `> 14` for better entropy, and as complex as you can get it.

 ----